 MRI is highly sensitive and specific for detecting fibrocartilage complex tears with fat suppression MRI scans best exhibiting the complex structure of triangular fibrocartilage complex. the complex structure of the TFCC.

-Wrist arthroscopy is more accurate than imaging studies and allows for assessment of the size of the tear, for determining unstable flap and for detecting associated synovitis and chondral and ligamentous lesions.
+Wrist arthroscopy is more accurate than imaging studies and allows for an assessment of the size of the tear, for determining unstable flap and for detecting associated synovitis and chondral and ligamentous lesions.

 Drugs and Immobilization